cocos/cocos-docs/en/editor/editor-layout/index.md

 ![resize](index/resize.png)

-> **Note**: some panels are set to the minimum size, when dragging to the minimum size limit, you can't continue to shrink the panel.
+> **Note**: some panels are set to the minimum size, when dragging to the minimum size limit, shrinking the panel cannot continue.

 ## Moving panel